PennLINC/FlywheelTools/Paper.md

 versatile tools for defining and manipulating a wide array of metadata in Flywheel BIDS curation.

+Importantly, because this heuristic file is implemented in Python, users are able to version control their files using Git, and shared with other tools such as Github.
+Finally, when run on Flywheel as a gear, the heuristic file is automatically attached as an input to the analysis object created by `fw-heudiconv-curate`, allowing users to easily access the version history of their curation attempts.

 ### Curation Workflow

-For most users, the curation workflow follows the sequence detailed above; after ingress of a batch of DICOMs from a scan, Flywheel's automated utility gears convert the DICOMs to NIfTI files.
+For most users, the curation workflow follows the sequence detailed above (**Figure @fig:main_workflow**).
+After ingress of a batch of DICOMs from a scan, Flywheel's automated utility gears convert the DICOMs to NIfTI files.
 Users can then begin running `fw-heudiconv-tabulate` to gather the information stored in the DICOM headers